AYPTataU/AYPTataU/README.md

-- Hi, I’m @AYPTataU
+- Hi, I’m Ayyappa Tata.
-- I’m interested in Computer Vision
+- I’m interested in developing stuff that helps me and pays me.
-- I’m currently learning Distillation & Quantization
-- I’m looking to collaborate on stuff related to AI
+- I’m looking to collaborate Kaggle Competitions & any interesting ideas.